eneii313/ccapdev-mp-final/README.md

 ## How To Run
 Click [DiscoverLAGUNA](https://discoverlaguna.herokuapp.com/) to see the deployed web application in Heroku.

+Local Version
+1. Run Command Prompt
+2. Go to the project file directory, then run the command 'npm install' 3 Run the command 'node app.js', then go to the indicated post of your local host server.

 ## Sample Accounts
 ```text
 Account 1: